-This is the third and final part of the Everybody Matters Podcast where I answer questions submitted by our social media audience.
+This is the third and final part of this podcast series where Barry-Wehmiller CEO Bob Chapman answers questions submitted by our social media audience.
 You will find the questions below the You Tube embed.
 Don’t forget to go back and listen to part one and part two.

-I hope you find the dialogue we’ve been having over these last three episodes as inspiring as I have.
+We hope you find the dialogue we’ve been having over these last three episodes as inspiring as we have.
 We will do it again in the future!

 Questions this episode: